 (Pacific University, 2004)

 Dr. Longwell completed his doctoral degree in Clinical Psychology at Pacific University where he received the “Outstanding Practitioner-Scholar Award,” his program’s top honor.
 Dr. Longwell also holds a bachelor’s degree in Psychology from Purdue University and a master’s degree in Behavioral Analysis and Therapy from Southern Illinois University.
 Dr. Longwell has extensive experience working with students, faculty, and staff, and he maintains a professional interest in anxiety and depressive disorders, empirically-supported interventions, ethics, and student mental health and wellness.
 Dr. Longwell is in charge of the day-to-day operations of the USI Counseling Center and serves on multiple university-wide committees including the CARE team.
-Dr. Longwell is a member of the Indiana Psychological Association and the Association for Behavioral and Cognitive Therapies.
-He currently serves on the continuing education committe for the Indiana Psychological Association and serves as editor for their monthly electronic newsletter.
+Dr. Longwell is a member of the Indiana Psychological Association where he serves on the continuing education committe and was the inaugural editor for their monthly electronic newsletter.

 (The University of Akron, 2012)

 Stephanie joined the staff of the Counseling Center at USI in January 2011.
 She holds a bachelor’s degree from Transylvania University, a master’s degree in Clinical Psychology from Morehead State University, and a Ph.D. in Counseling Psychology from The University of Akron.
 Her role includes developing and coordinating the Center’s outreach programming as well as providing personal counseling.
 Her areas of clinical specialization include gender and gender identity, sexual orientation, multicultural issues, and women’s empowerment.
 Stephanie is a member of the American Psychological Association’s divisions for Counseling Psychology, the Psychology of Women, and the Psychological Study of Lesbian, Gay, Bisexual and Transgender Issues, as well as the Indiana Psychological Association and the Association for Women in Psychology.
 She currently serves as the southern regional representative for the Indiana College Counseling Association.
 In 2014, Stephanie was recognized as one of USI's "Phenomenal Women," an award that celebrates women who have made contributions to diversity in the USI and Evansville communities.